 - Jill brings a love of leadership in both secular organizations and the faith community.
 She has a wide perspective, having served both on staff and on boards of non-profits, as lay leadership, as ordained clergy within the faith community, and as a recognized voice for inclusion and advocacy.

 - David is a recognized authority on navigating challenges, crises, and change across a wide range of businesses, nonprofits, foundations, and associations.
+David is an experienced executive coach for leaders of business, foundations, and associations and has served as a facilitator for a wide range of high-level meetings.

 We celebrate diversity and provide a space that